A Proud Heritage

 The inaugural meeting of the Board took place in January 1986 and was chaired by Margaret Seward (later Dame Margaret Seward).
 The GDC was clear that its active involvement would be for three years only.

 In 1989 DTETAB became an independent body, with responsibility for running and financing the organisation.
 Strong leadership from Colin Lee, a dental technician and laboratory owner from north west England secured the Board’s future.
-Administratively, Colin has assisted by Ray Cox who was appointed as Registrar.
-Ray retired from the post in 1992 and was succeeded by Sue Adams.
+The DTA management team has been supported by Ray Cox (1989 - 1992), Sue Adams (1992 - 2019) and the current incumbent is Rebecca Ciriaco.

 DTETAB was renamed as the Dental Technicians Assocation in 2002, in readiness for a slightly different role post statutory registration.